 Some early testing is exploring the potential that the antioxidant levels in vetiver have to mitigate the side effects of chemotherapy.
 This difficult route of cancer treatment is sometimes necessary but always inflicts secondary damage.
 Researchers seem to be on the prowl for natural ways to combat this very unnatural treatment.

 In this particular study, vetiver was administered orally to mice who were also given an injection of the chemotherapy drug cisplatin.
-Presumably because of its antioxidant capacity, damage to DNA, kidneys, and marrow were slowed compared to those without the oil.
+It’s unclear from the study’s wording whether full vetiver essential oil was used or only an isolate but the results are interesting nonetheless.
+Damage to DNA, kidneys, and marrow from the toxic chemotherapy drugs were slowed compared to those mice without the oil, presumably because of its antioxidant capacity.
 (7)

 A Quick Word of Caution About Vetiver Oil Uses